ayamahmod/a-tribute-page/README.md

 # freeCodeCamp
-The necessary projects for freeCodeCamp certificates.
+The necessary projects for freeCodeCamp frontend certificate.